-4.4.1 Face Alignment
+4.4.1 2D Face Alignment

 Face alignment is a critical step for many facial analysis tasks such as face recognition [71], [72].
-With enhancement in the modeling, we hope to improve this task (Fig. 17).
-We compare face alignment performance with state-of-the-art methods, 3DDFA [33], DeFA [73], 3D-FAN [74] and PRN [75], on AFLW2000 dataset on both 3D and 3D settings.
+With enhancement in the modeling, we hope to improve this task (Fig. 16).
+We compare face alignment performance with state-of-the-art methods, SDM [69], 3DDFA [32] and DeFA [70], on AFLW2000 dataset.
+The accuracy is evaluated by the Normalized Mean Error (NME), the average of visible landmark error normalized by the bounding box size [31].